AdityaPahilwani/little-facebook/README.md

 here is the code

+I managed to get the image/video upload with different code also there is no lazy loading in my app so you may see black blocks until the media is loading

 The app is not perfect but that's the best i can do in 24 hours have given my 100% to it hope you like it